ga-wdi-curriculum/wdi-intro/readme.md

 instructor.
 Your squad instructor will be the primary -- but not the only -- instructor providing you with feedback on homework, labs, quizzes, etc.

+> A list of squads and classroom rotations can be found [here](https://github.com/ga-dc/wdi14/blob/master/squads.md).

 ### Instructor Communication

 There will be dedicated time for instructors to provide students with in-person support outside of lessons.
 These are limited to...